VigneshMahareddy/agri-ai-assistant/README.md

 ---

-## 📈 Plan to Increase Adoption

-### **Initial Promotion**

-- Share in Telegram farmer communities
-- Collaborate with agri YouTube creators for demos
-- Demo at rural student hackathons

 ### **Free and Ethical Use**

 - Emphasize that it’s free, open, and safe
 - Make legal disclaimers visible and friendly

-### **Community Engagement**

-- Open GitHub for contributions (add “good first issue”)
-- Translate questions/responses for more reach
-- Add farmer-focused examples to README

----

 ## 📌 Conclusion